 The iconic Château d’Yquem is considered to produce the finest dessert wine in the world.
 During this rare opportunity to tour the property, we learned about the laborious process of making this exceptional wine.
-Sauternes is produced by grapes which have been attacked by a fungus called Botrytis cinerea, also known as noble rot, that partially raisinates the grapes.
+Sauternes is produced by grapes which have been attacked by a fungus called Botrytis cinerea, also known as Noble Rot, that partially raisinates the grapes.
 A unique combination of weather is required in order for noble rot to take form (cool misty mornings followed by warm dry afternoons) otherwise grey rot will develop, spoiling the grapes.
-Hand harvested one ugly grape at a time over multiple passes through the vineyard (up to 14 for d’Yquem), the production of this wine is not only painstaking, but also a gamble with nature, as some years, when the conditions are not ideal, no wine is produced.
+Hand harvested one grape at a time over multiple passes through the vineyard (up to 14 for d’Yquem), the production of this wine is not only painstaking, but also a gamble with nature, as some years, when the conditions are not ideal, no wine is produced.
 The wines are reflectively expensive.
 However a good Sauternes is an experience like no other for the senses.
-This nectar is deep gold in colour, lusciously sweet yet zesty and fresh, with rich tropical and earthy aromas and flavours that linger in your mouth for a loooooong time. (co-written)
+This nectar is deep gold in colour, lusciously sweet yet zesty and fresh, with rich tropical and earthy aromas and flavours that linger in your mouth for a very long time.